 Humankind is at war with a hostile alien race known as the Fim.
 As an elite interstellar mercenary, your skills are in high demand.
 Fame and fortune await as you risk life and limb for humanity’s future!

 Welcome to SpaceMerc for Pebble: the first FPS game ever developed for a smartwatch!
-Built on the foundation provided by MazeCrawler, this unique 3D action game is available for free on the Pebble App Store.
+Built on the foundation provided by MazeCrawler, this unique 3D action game is available for free through MyPebbleFaces and the official Pebble App Store.

 You are well-trained, highly experienced, and have acquired a high-tech armored space suit and a laser rifle powerful enough to blast through solid rock.
 As such, until the war is ended, there will be a constant demand for your services.
 A never-ending series of procedurally-generated missions will be presented to you, each falling into one of the following categories: